wang-xulong/Func_sim/README.md

 Note: Please do not open the example file derictly in your own _Google Drive_.
 As the data exchange between _Colab_ virtual host and your own _Google Drive_, it will make the data generation module run extremely slow .

 ## Getting simple
-We conducted experiments on two datasets, SplitMNIST and SplitCIFAR10, respectively.
+We conduct experiments on two datasets, SplitMNIST and SplitCIFAR10, respectively.

 SplitMNIST experiment:
 <a target="_blank" href="https://colab.research.google.com/github/wang-xulong/Func_sim/blob/main/MNIST_sim_acc_fgt.ipynb">